 * Fish emulsion

 Is Organic Fertilizer Better?

 Organic fertilizer is better as a long term soil conditioner.
 It is better for the earth, better for the soil, and better for the people that may consume food grown in this soil.
 However, organic fertilizers are not as powerful and won’t quickly save a plant’s life the way a synthetic fertilizer may be able to.
 Organic fertilizers are also not always as all-inclusive.
-In other words, you may need five types of organic fertilizers to treat one problem with a plant.
 Synthetic fertilizer is usually able to cover a broader area in less time.

 Recap: The Best Organic Fertilizers

 Organic gardening is something to be proud of.
 You will obtain natural soil health by using products that are safe for gardeners and the environment at the same time.
 These soil amendments can help gardeners to have a large crop; however, the initial setup and process can be quite difficult.
 We highly recommend choosing a mix of organic fertilizers and organic ingredients to get your garden growing properly.
 Remember that if you notice long term issues, you can get a soil sample to see if there are problems with the soil that can be corrected.